HyperSQL Database Files and Recovery

 4. If it is an existing database, check in the test.properties file if 'modified=yes'.
 In this case the RESTORE operation is performed before the database is opened normally.

-5. Otherwise, if in the test.properties file 'modified=yes-new-files', then the (old) test.backup and test.script files are deleted and the new test.script.new file is renamed to test.script.
+5. Otherwise, if in the test.properties file 'modified=yes-new-files', then the (old) test.backup and test.script files are deleted if they exist and the new test.script.new file is renamed to test.script.

 6. Open the test.script file and create the database objects.